-All Units Unit A Unit B Unit C Unit D Unit E Unit F 3788 630 802 922 578 292 564
+All Units Unit A Unit B Unit C Unit D Unit E Unit F Unit G Unit H 4940 628 566 564 280 592 594 990 726

 There are well over 250 points available for each unit.
 This translates into ample opportunity for the student as well as a fair amount of flexibility.
+The student could random guess nearly every answer and still earn gold metal status.
+We expect, however, that all students come to understand that an honest effort is much more rewarding as well as efficient.
 Remember, the goal with these automated quizzes is not to assess what students have learned, but to provide credit for their time on task learning.
 It's quite possible, and even likely, that your student will far exceed the 250 point threshold for any particular unit.
-This, in turn, will give them credit for achieving gold status for Unit E, which has the lowest number of points possible.